toitoi11/GPT-auto-trader/README.md

 The bot will begin fetching market data, analyzing it with GPT, and making trades automatically.

 ### Configuration
-* Market Data: The bot is configured to fetch 30-day candlestick data for Bitcoin from the Upbit exchange.
+- **Market Data**: The bot is configured to fetch 30-day candlestick data for Bitcoin from the Upbit exchange.
 You can modify this to trade other cryptocurrencies or fetch data from different time intervals.
-* AI Model: The bot currently uses GPT to make decisions.
+- **AI Model**: The bot currently uses GPT to make decisions.
 You can customize the decision-making process by modifying the prompt or switching to a different model.
-* Risk Management: Customize the trading logic for risk management, such as implementing stop-loss or take-profit strategies.
+- **Risk Management**: Customize the trading logic for risk management, such as implementing stop-loss or take-profit strategies.

 ### Dependencies
 * Python 3.8+